 The Bonds are dated the date of issuance thereof.
 The Bonds will bear interest from their dated date at the rates and will mature in the amount and on the dates set forth on the front cover of this Official Statement.
-Interest on the Bonds is payable semiannually on July 15 and January 15 of each year commencing on July 15, 2010.
-The record dates for the payment of the interest on the Bonds will be each next preceding July 1 and January 1.
+Interest on the Bonds is payable semiannually on November 1 and May 1 of each year commencing on May 1, 2011.
+The record dates for the payment of the interest on the Bonds will be each next preceding October 15 and April 15.
 Interest on the Bonds of each series will be computed on the basis of a 360-day year of twelve 30-day months.
 Principal of and interest on the Bonds of each series will be paid when due and at maturity at the office of the Paying Agent shown on the cover of this Official Statement.
-So long as The Depository Trust Company, New York, New York ("DTC") or its nominee is the registered owner of the Bonds, payments of the principal of and interest on the Bonds are to be made directly to Cede & Co., as nominee for DTC; disbursements of such payments to the DTC Participants is the responsibility of DTC, and disbursements of such payments to the beneficial owners of the Bonds is the responsibility of the DTC Participants.
-See "THE BONDS - Book Entry Only System" herein.
-The Bonds will be issued in fully registered form in the denomination of \$5,000 each, or any multiple of \$1,000 in excess thereof, and, under certain circumstances, are exchangeable for one or more fully registered Bonds of like principal amount, series and maturity in the denomination of \$5,000 or any multiple of \$1,000 in excess thereof.
+So long as The Depository Trust Company, New York, New York ("DTC") or its nominee is the registered owner of the Bonds, payments of the principal of and interest on the DTC Participants is the responsibility of DTC, and disbursements of such payments to the beneficial owners of the Bonds will be issued in fully registered form in the denomination of \$5,000 each, or any multiple of \$1,000 in excess thereof.